RyanGreenup/SWA-Project/docs/coding_workflow.md

 After writing a script, add something, anything to the documentation in `./docs` describing broadly what was done.

+### Working with *GitHub*
+As students your `@student.westernsydney.edu.au` email address will get you a premium account on /GitHub/ which allows you to have unlimited private repositories.

 ## The Report
 The report will be submitted as a LaTeX document because that's what's expected for an academic report, but obviously we won't write in LaTeX as we go.